lpil/ditto/README.md

 ## Configuration

-- `gossip_time`: Time interval between rounds of gossip messages being sent by a node.
+- `gossip_interval`: Time interval between rounds of gossip messages being sent by a node.
 - `gossip_num`: The number of gossip heartbeats to send per round.
 - `fail_time`: The time of silence from a node before another node will consider